XStore

 Programming the Device #

-NORVI EC-M12-BC-C6-C-A is powered by a STM32L Series microcontroller, STM32L072CZ.
-This microcontroller is designed for low power applications and can be programmed with Arduino IDE or any other IDE which supports STM32 micro-controllers.
+NORVI EC-M12-BC-C6-C-A uses the STM32L Series microcontroller STM32L072CZ, which is designed for low-power applications.
+You can program this microcontroller using the Arduino IDE or any other IDE that supports STM32 microcontrollers.

 The board includes SWD programming Pins for connection with an ST-Link and USB Port for Serial Debugging.